oktadev/okta-blog/_source/_posts/2022-02-23-angular-async-config.md

 npm install @okta/okta-angular@5.1 @okta/okta-auth-js@6.0
 ```

 This post won't walk you through setting up sign-in and sign-out; we're interested only in setting up the configuration.
 If the Angular app runs without errors, the configuration aspect is correct.
 Try excluding `issuer` or don't replace the `{yourOktaDomain}` with the values you got back from the Okta CLI, and you'll see the types of errors we're trying to avoid.
-The sample code repo does have sign-in and sign-out integrated.
+The sample code repo does have sign-in and sign-out integrated so you can see authentication working all the way through.

 ## Define configuration in code